A generalized Legendre duality relation and Gaussian saturation: Analysis of the Gaussian constant: the conjecture of kolesnikov--Werner

 It is worth to giving the entropic formulation of this problem.
 We here use the slightly abusing notation for centered Gaussians: for a symmetric positive definite matrix $A$,

 Then the maximization problem \eqref{e:MaximizeGaussian-KW} is equivalent to find the minimizer of

 where

 denotes the deficit of the barycenteric Talagrand inequality.
+In below, we will use $g_{A_i}$ for the functional formulation of the inequality \eqref{e:KWInequality}, and $\gamma_{A_i}$ for the entropic formulation of the inequality \eqref{e:BarycenterTalagrand}.
 Note that the constant ${\rm T}_{\mathbf{g}}$ is known to be finite, and more precisely $ {\rm T}_{\mathbf{g}} \in (-\infty,0] $; see Proposition 2.1 in \cite{KW}.
 Our goal here is indeed to show that ${\rm T}_{\mathbf{g}} = 0$.
 One of the benefit of the formulation \eqref{e:MinimizeGaussian-Tal} is about the existence of the extremizer of the inequality.
 The worst scenario of proving the existence of the extremizer often comes from the possibility of the concentration of mass.
 That is, we need to exclude the potential that the minimizing sequence $\mathbf{A}^{(R)}= (A_i^{(R)})_{i=1}^m$ has the following property: at least one of $A_i^{(R)}$ is going to be degenerate as $R\to \infty$, and thus $\gamma_{A_i^{(R)}}$ contains Dirac delta in the limit.
 However, in general, if the input measure contains Dirac delta, its entropy diverges while Wasserstein distance (to other Gaussian measure) stays to be finite.
 Thus, it should not be the minimizing sequence of $\mathcal{T}$ unless there is some scale invariance structure such as the case of $m=2$.
 These discussions are of course heuristic, and we will give more detailed proof in the end of this section.

 It is thus pivotal to show that any extremizer is indeed given by $A_i = {\rm id}_n$ when $m\ge3$.
 In order to show this, we will take two steps. \begin{itemize} \item[(Step 1)] The first step is to extract information about the maximizer of \eqref{e:MaximizeGaussian-KW} as much as possible by following the strategy proposed by Kolesnikov--Werner in the end of their paper \cite{KW}; see Lemma \ref{l:GaussianStep1}.
 This is enough to conclude that ${\rm KW}_{\mathbf{g}} = 1$ when $m=2$ which corresponds to the classical Blaschke--Santal\'{o} inequality.
 However, it seems to be highly nontrivial to prove the same conclusion for $m\ge3$. \item [(Step 2)] Because of such a difficulty in the case $m\ge3$, we address the following purely linear algebraic problem: given any symmetric positive definite matrices $X_1,\ldots,X_m$ satisfying